-Beech, also called American Beech (scientific name: Fagusgrandifolia), is a pale cream color and has a pink/brown hue.
-Flat cut/sawn surfaces are plain, quarter cut/sawn surfaces present silvery flecks.
-Its texture is fine to medium, has a straight grain and luster is moderate.
+Beech, also called American beech (scientific name: Fagusgrandifolia), is a pale cream color and has a pink/brown hue.
+Flat cut/sawn surfaces are plain while quarter cut/sawn surfaces present silvery flecks.
+Its texture is fine to medium and has a straight grain and luster is moderate.

 Janka Hardness :

 720 kg/m3 (45 lbs/ft3)